-f.
+g.
 The structure does not have a unique location or singular physical characteristics nor is it a view or vista representing an established and familiar visual feature of a neighborhood, community, or the City of Pomona.

-The structure is located on East Grand Avenue in a currently urbanized area of the City.
-The area is developed with a mixture of single and multi-family residential uses adjacent to the property.
+The structure is located on Grand Avenue which is an urbanized area of the City.
+The area is developed with single family residences and multi-family residential uses surrounding the property.
 Because of the urban development throughout the last few decades, the setting, feel, and character of the neighborhood has irreversibly changed.
 Therefore, the property does not have a unique established and familiar location or view.

-g.
+h.
 The structure does not embody elements of architectural design, detail, materials, or craftsmanship that represent a significant structural or architectural achievement or innovation.

-The structure appears to be in poor condition and does not retain a significant architectural character, and does not possess any distinguishing details or structural and architectural innovations.
+The structure does not retain a significant architectural character, and does not possess any distinguishing details, structural and architectural innovations.
+As such, it was not listed as a potential candidate for local, state or national landmark status.

-h.
+i.
 The structure is not similar to other distinctive properties, sites, areas, or objects based on a historic, cultural, or architectural motif.

 The subject structure has not been found to be similar to distinctive properties, sites, or areas in the City, based on an historic, cultural, or architectural motif.
-The structure is a simple one-story, single-family residence constructed in or around 1936, possessing no characteristics similar to other distinctive properties.
+The structure is a California Bungalow style structure constructed in 1925 and the few materials that remain are stucco, aluminum siding and river rock but the majority of the structure has been destroyed by a fire.

-i.
+j.
 It does not reflect significant geographical patterns, including those associated with different eras of settlement and growth, particular transportation modes, or distinctive example of park or community planning.

 The subject structure does not reflect significant geographic patterns of settlement and growth.
-It is located in a neighborhood comprised of a mixture of single and multifamily residential buildings of different eras.
+It is located in a neighborhood comprised of single-family residential buildings of different eras.
 The site does not involve any structures associated with transportation, park or community planning.

-HPC Resolution No. 17-636 East Grand Avenue (MAJCOA 6175-2016) Page 4 of 5 j.
+k.
 It is one of the few remaining examples of the City of Pomona, region, state, or nation possessing distinguishing characteristics of an architectural or historical type of specimen.

 The structure does not possess an architectural style or characteristic that distinguishes it from others of its kind.
-The subject structure is plain in style.
-Plain, simple structures were quite common in the era that the residence was constructed.
-Therefore, it is not one of few remaining examples of its architectural type in the City, the region, or the estate.
+It is not one of few remaining examples of its architectural type in the City, the region, or the state.

 SECTION 3.
-The Historic Preservation Commission hereby approves the Major Certificate of Appropriateness (MAJCOA 6175-2016) to allow for the demolition of one one-story, single-family residence with the following conditions:
+The Historic Preservation Commission hereby approves the Major Certificate of Appropriateness (MAJCOA 11207-2019) to allow for the demolition of one structure with the following conditions: